 And that's it!

-Usually, the first provisioning update should take any time between 5 to 15 minutes depending on the size of your organization.
-Provisioning then occurs every 40 minutes, so any update to your users will be synchronized after that period of time has passed.
+- Usually, the first provisioning update should take 5 to 15 minutes, depending on the size of your organization.

-- For certain Azure Active Directory setups, it is necessary for an admin to accept the permissions on behalf of the organization so users can use Contractbook's Single Sign On (SSO).
+- For specific Azure Active Directory setups, an admin must obtain the licenses on behalf of the organization so users can use Contractbook's Single Sign On (SSO).

 - You will know you have this setup when your users start reporting problems like the following: